A teardown’s lifecycle is a small, deterministic state machine. The

 Completed | active_completed | Completed |

-422 invalid_status with the allowed values
+anything else gets a clean 422 invalid_status with the allowed values

 echoed in the error body.